IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

 }
 ```

+**Note**
-**Note**: IdentityServer issues standard JSON Web Tokens (JWT), and you could use the plain Katana JWT middleware to validate them.
+IdentityServer issues standard JSON Web Tokens (JWT), and you could use the plain Katana JWT middleware to validate them.
 Our middleware is just a convenience since it can auto-configure itself using the IdentityServer discovery document (metadata).

 ## Registering the API in IdentityServer